 FAFSA and Other Forms

-A Note About Sending Documents Directly to the Office
+A Note about Sending Documents Directly to the Office

 Confidential information, including personally identifiable information (PII), should not be transmitted via email without encryption.
 Dartmouth has contracted with the College Board to offer a secure upload for US Citizens and Permanent Residents to submit application information through IDOC.
 If you are sending sensitive information directly to the office please mail the documents, or provide the documents via encrypted application (i.e., Winzip) with password protection.
 The password to open any encrypted documents should be sent via separate email.